ldover/knowledge-ide/README.md

 Packages:
 * [KDL](./packages/kdl/README.md) — language used to encode knowledge in a pseudo-formal syntax
-* [MDL](./packages/mdl/README.md) — extended Markdown Language to communicate ideas
+* [MDL](./packages/mdl/README.md) — extended Markdown Language, used to write prose and communicate ideas
-* [Reader](./packages/reader/README.md) — library that renders articles
+* [Reader](./packages/reader/README.md) — Svelte library that renders articles
 * [codemirror-lang-knowledge](./packages/reader/README.md) - codemirror plugin for KDL

 *Note: this monorepo is optimized for personal Vercel deployments.
-It will be split into separate packages, published on NPM. **Caveat**: everything here is just one step from breaking, and without user-friendly error messages — it's just an early release and will change a lot.*
+It will be split into separate packages, published on NPM.
+Everything here is just one step from breaking, and without user-friendly error messages — it's just an early release and will change a lot.*

 ## Writing and publishing articles
 The main idea is separating your writing project into two parts: